-b.
+- a.
+Identify public streets and highways serving the site or affected geographic area and describe proposed access to the existing street system.
+Show on site plans, if any.
+37th Street & Ridgemont Way. - b.
 Is the site or affected geographic area currently served by public transit?
 If so, generally describe.
 If not, what is the approximate distance to the nearest transit stop?

-The site is not served directly by public transit, but numerous bus stops are located on Chuckanut Drive North.

-c.
+Samish Way at Ridgemont Way transit stop. - c.
 Will the proposal require any new or improvements to existing roads, streets, pedestrian, bicycle, or state transportation facilities, not including driveways?
 If so, generally describe (indicate whether public or private).